-Lead by example.
 Make sure you obey speed laws.
 When you drive slower, and more safely, cars behind you are more likely to do the same.

 Garner support for your cause and encourage others to get involved.
 Private communities are often home to vulnerable populations such as young children, pets, and the elderly.
 Why are safer roads particularly critical in your community?
 What can you do to help?

 Find out how other neighborhoods solved speeding concerns.

-Discuss fundraising options with your neighbors as cities often have limited funding resources for road safety.
+Cities often have limited funding resources for road safety.
 Research which solutions would best improve safety in your community.
 Consider the importance of including each of the three E’s of safer roads: Education, engineering, and enforcement.
 Don’t limit yourself to any one option- consider educational campaigns, speed humps, speed cushions, radar signs, and speed cameras.

-Be proactive.
 Prepare a presentation with all the information you’ve gathered.
 Include data on what the problem is, how residents feel about it, details you’ve gathered about speeding behavior, and the risk factors in your community.
 Set up a meeting to present your findings to the relevant board or city officials.

 Present your findings calmly, clearly, and confidently.
 Discuss various options and convey the importance of taking action, including educating residents about the importance of slowing down.
 Remember that ultimately decisions will be made by majority opinion.
 Make sure everyone is well informed so they can best address this issue.